TechAndCheck/tech-and-check-alerts/README.md

 ### Configure the project

 You will need to configure your environment variables.
 In production this can be done however your host recommends; in development we recommend using an `.env` file.
-A template for the contents of `.env` is provided in `.env.example`.
+A template for the contents of `.env` is provided in `.env.template`.

 ```
-> cp .env.example .env
+> cp .env.template .env
 > vi .env
 ```